Applied Commerce Education

 Stingers Marketing (1 Credit) MDCR4S

-Students gain practical experience in working in Stingers Store.
-Advanced store activities will be examined including training procedures, advertising, sales promotion, ordering, inventory control and accounting procedures involved in the operation of the school store.
+Students gain practical experience by working in Stingers Store.
+Advanced retail activities will be examined including training procedures, advertising, sales promotion, ordering, inventory control and accounting procedures.
+There is no prerequisite for this course.
+This course happens during the lunch hour.

 Management (1 Credit) BMAR4S